w3c/wai-intro-atag/content/education.md

 Accessible LMS make it easier for content authors to create accessible content.

+## Promote Accessibility Features

+> I am an trainer.
+I have been asked to create an accessible course, but I am new to accessibility.
+Fortunately, the tool is very well documented for accessibility and I have been able to get started very easily.

+Promote the accessibility features of your tool.
+For example, you can document how to produce accessible content.
+When your tool actively promotes the creation of accessible content, it helps those who are new to accessibility as well as it encourages authors to create accessible content.

 ## Meet ATAG

 Here are just a few things you can do to help your users to create accessible learning resources.
-If you want to learn more, visit:
+If you want to learn more about how to meet ATAG, visit:

 * [[Authoring Tool Accessibility Guidelines (ATAG) Overview]](/standards-guidelines/atag/) &mdash; introduces the Authoring Tool Accessibility Guidelines (ATAG) web standard.
 * [[ATAG at a Glance]](/standards-guidelines/atag/glance/) &mdash; Provides a paraphrased summary of Authoring Tool Accessibility Guidelines (ATAG) 2.0.